Cultural Celebrations Grants Scheme

 7. Who Is Eligible for Grant Aid

-Applicant Groups should be properly constituted and based in the Mid and East Antrim Borough Council area, and hold a bank account in the name of the applicant organisation.
+Applicants or Groups should be properly constituted and must be based in the Mid and East Antrim Borough Council area, and hold a bank account in the name of the applicant organisation.

-A constituted group working in partnership with up to three groups may apply for the collective amount of funding to host festival events in those areas, i.e. up to £4,500 for one day events.
+A constituted group, where up to 3 groups work in partnership, may apply through a lead applicant for the collective amount of funding to host a cultural identity event, up to £3,000 for a single day event.

-The applicant will take full responsibility to ensure adherence to the rules of this scheme and that high levels of governance are applied.
+The applicant, or lead applicant, will take full responsibility to ensure adherence to the rules of this scheme and that high levels of governance are applied.
 Expenditure for all events must be evidenced in the form of paid invoices and bank statements in the name of the lead applicant.

 8. Community Engagement / Safety

-If there are plans to have a bonfire, there must be substantial engagement and co-operation with the community and the following relevant agencies:
+Depending upon the nature of the planned event, there may need to be substantial engagement and co-operation with the community and the following agencies:

 • Mid and East Antrim Borough Council